jajajamielolz/FastCamDB/README.md

 Note: this script can be ran at any point to start with a fresh database

-4. Confirm setup by running pytest `docker-compose -f fastcam-docker-compose.yml exec fastcamdb python -m pytest -k setup`.
-You should see `1 passed, 4 deselected`
+4. Confirm setup by running pytest `docker-compose -f fastcam-docker-compose.yml exec fastcamdb python -m pytest`.
+You should see ` 11 passed,`

 Note, you can set up the following alias `alias local_test='docker-compose -f fastcam-docker-compose.yml exec fastcamdb python -m pytest'` for easier testing `local_test -k setup`.
 When testing for all pytests you should see `5 passed in _.__s`